Hula hoop: Modern history

-According to "The Playmakers: Amazing Origins of Timeless Toys" by Tim Walsh, the bamboo hoop's path to plastic started in Australia when a Sydney teacher taught school students how to sway bamboo hoops in sports classes.
+According to The Playmakers: Amazing Origins of Timeless Toys by Tim Walsh, the bamboo hoop's path to plastic started in Australia when a Sydney teacher taught school students how to sway bamboo hoops in sports classes.
 Australia's Coles department stores then started selling bamboo hoops and demand soon outstripped supply.
 Coles then asked legendary toy man Alex Tolmer (also known as Alec), who founded toy company Toltoys, to help mass produce hoops.
 In 1957, Tolmer used Polyethylene which was stronger and less brittle than earlier plastics.
 The new lightweight plastic hoops sold in a variety of colors for less than $2.
 Toltoys sold 400,000 plastic hoops in Australia in 1957 alone.
 According to Tolmer's Melbourne-based son (David Tolmer) Toltoys already had a good working relationship with Wham-O in the United States.
-When Wham-O told Toltoys the hoop was too generic to warrant a royalty, Alex Tolmer instead asked the US company to sponsor one bed in an Australian children's hospital.
+When Wham-O told Toltoys the hoop was too generic to warrant a royalty, Alex Tolmer instead asked the U.S. company to sponsor one bed in an Australian children's hospital.
 By 1958, Wham-O plastic hoops were being used in California and then the craze for hooping swept the United States and beyond.

+Joan Anderson (born Joan Constance Manning) coined the name "hula-hoop".
+She was visiting her birth country of Australia from the United States and saw people twirling bamboo hoops on their waists.
+She then had her mother ship one to the United States, with her husband Wayne introducing it to Wham-O's Arthur "Spud" Melin as the "hula-hoop" after the Hawaiian dance.
+Anderson insists that a deal with Wham-O was sealed with a "gentleman's handshake," but Melin would not contact them after it achieved success and did not credit them.
+Anderson sued Wham-O in 1960 for not paying them for hula hoop sales, with Wham-O arguing that they had not turned a profit despite high sales.
+Anderson settled for $6,000.